 1. Establish an Honor Code - Experiments have shown a significant reduction in cheating behaviors when students are aware of, and agree to, an Honor Code.
 The key to this strategy is to regularly remind students of this agreement throughout the semester.
 You can find creative ways to reintroduce the honor code, such as putting it at the top of assignments or exams, in the syllabus, or weekly reminders through an LMS.
 See Dan Ariely’s TED Talk for more on Honor Codes.

 2. Encourage Honesty - The role of peer groups can have a tremendous impact on whether a student decides to engage in cheating behavior, or influence perceptions on what is considered academic dishonesty.
 Clearly define behaviors that are expected and that are unacceptable, especially when students will be working in groups.
-Clearly communicate these expectations consistently throughout the class.
+Clearly communicate these expectations, including those associated with assessment in the course, consistently throughout the class.
 Peer disapproval of cheating may also have a strong impact on reducing academic dishonesty, so use it to your advantage.

 3. Personalize Learning - Having limited contact with a faculty member can make engaging in cheating more justifiable for students.
 The UNCC Center for Teaching and Learning offers advice for making these connections, even with large class sizes.

 4. Assess Often - Utilizing more formative assessments, like homework, quizzes, etc. can lead to better student performance, but growing evidence suggests that students may benefit from more summative assessments as well.
 Consider increasing the number of exams to reduce cheating on other assignments.